vivainio/SqlFrags/README.md

 ### Can I use this on C#?

 Nope, too tied to F# data structures.
-I would love for someone to "steal the idea" and do a similar thing for C# (maybe with fluent builder pattern or whatever).
+Similar "mechanical SQL emission" philosophy for C# is implemented e.g. in https://github.com/sqlkata/querybuilder

 ### What's up with the name?